User Not Logged In Since (Trigger)

 Recommended Uses

-• Notify your Customer Success team when a user has not logged in for 14 or 30 days
+• Notify your Customer Success team when a key user on a priority account has not logged in for 14 days

-• Send automated re-engagement emails encouraging users to return
+• Send automated re-engagement emails to users on specific SaaS plans with relevant feature tips